Law Enforcement's Case for Night Vision and Thermal

-Effectiveness– The 1033 program mandates that law enforcement agencies must use their new equipment one year within acquiring it or be forced to return it.
-Some studies showed that the military equipment from the program reduced crime rates, but also an increase in law enforcement force against the civilian population.
+The 1033 program mandates that law enforcement agencies must use their new equipment within one year of acquiring it or be forced to return it.
+According to the Charles Koch Institute, military equipment from the program reduced crime rates, but it also led to an increase in law enforcement force against the civilian population.
+If a law enforcement agency acquires night vision, they must be properly trained on how to use it, so the equipment can be an affective asset.

-Training – It is not enough to add new tools to your law enforcement toolbox.
-You must know how to use them.
-While some law enforcement agencies draw their ranks from former military members with experience using night vision and thermal technologies, this is not always the case.
+It is not enough for law enforcement agencies to add new tools to their toolbox.
+Law enforcement officers must know how to use them.
+While some law enforcement agencies draw their ranks from former soldiers with experience using night vision and thermal technologies, many do not.
 Using this equipment requires paying for specialized training and facilities, as well as time to execute that training.
-These things have a cost that not all law enforcement agencies can afford.
+Not all law enforcement agencies can afford this cost.

 The drawbacks associated with night vision and thermal inevitably surround their cost, in the form of dollars or man hours.
 However, if a law enforcement agency has the resources, the benefits of night vision can be considerable.

-Vehicles – Night vision and thermal are not just for individual operators.
+Night vision and thermal are not just for individual operators.
 They can be attached to a helicopter with a gimble system or on a car.
-This creates a distinct advantage in a variety of operations, from pursuit, when you need to keep your vehicle lights low or off, to improving helicopter pilot safety by using thermal to identify power lines and other obstructions.
+This creates a distinct advantage in a variety of operations, from pursuit, when a law enforcement officer needs to keep their vehicle lights low or off, to improving helicopter pilot safety by using thermal to identify power lines and other obstructions.

-Law enforcement agencies must weigh a variety of pros and cons when determining if they want to add night vision and thermal to their toolkit.
-They can be a massive asset to your team, but only if the costs and potential drawbacks are addressed first.
+Law enforcement agencies must weigh a variety of positives and negatives when determining if they want to add night vision and thermal to their toolkit.
+They can be a massive asset to a team, but only if the costs and potential drawbacks are addressed first.